icshwi/e3-mrfioc2/README.md

+# Deprecation notice

+2020-08-21: This remote has been deprecated.
+Moved to https://gitlab.esss.lu.se/e3/timing/e3-mrfioc2

 # e3-mrfioc2
 ## Prerequisites
 In addition to EPICS_BASE and E3 Require, it is required to install the devlib2 library prior to installing mrfioc2 E3 module.